Embedding Recycling for Language Models: Introduction

-\begin{itemize} \item We propose embedding recycling as a method for lowering the computational costs of training and inference for language models. \item We show that across six text classification and NER tasks, layer recycling achieves similar F1 on average (within 0.2\%) compared to full fine-tuning for BERT-sized models, while increasing throughput by 55-86\%.
-The speed-up is close to that offered by distillation, but at a much lower loss in accuracy; further, applying layer recycling to distilled models can yield improvements to those models as well.
-Additionally, for general QA, embedding recycling provides a comparable speedup with a small loss in accuracy. \item We explore open challenges for embedding recycling and present questions for future work. \end{itemize}
+\begin{itemize} \item We propose embedding recycling as a method for lowering the computational costs of training and inference for language models, and explore layer recycling with two techniques: standard fine-tuning and parameter-efficient adapters. \item Our experiments with eight models across a wide range of tasks show that layer recycling is generally effective.
+For the best-performing ER model on our tasks- DeBERTa-XL with adapters, we find that layer recycling nearly matches performance of the original model while providing a 87-91\% speedup at inference time, and greater than 90\% speedup at training time. \item We explore open challenges for embedding recycling and present questions for future work. \end{itemize}